How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 Update or Roll Back Device Drivers

-The device drivers are a bridge between the hardware and the OS.
-If the drivers are outdated, corrupt the OS not able to communicate with the hardware and it may crash to protect other vital components of the system.
+Device drivers act as a bridge between your hardware and Windows.
+If drivers are outdated or corrupted, Windows 11 may not be able to communicate properly with the hardware and can crash to protect other vital components of the system.
 That’s why we always recommend installing the latest device drivers on your computer.

 To Update Drivers on Windows PC: